TEAM REGISTRATION BEGINS DECEMBER 1ST

 - Instill confidence for future safe and self-reliant experiences in the outdoors with life skills including how to safely purify water, start a stove, prepare food, pitch a tent, start a fire and more.

-Challenge dates: Three Mt.
-Whitney Youth Challenge treks are scheduled for the summer of 2018: July 13-21, July 20-28, August 10-18.
+Challenge dates: Treks run from late June through early August.
 Group size is limited to 15, including two guide instructors.
 All treks depart on a Friday and return on a Saturday.
-Privately sponsored experiences for individual schools or organizations may also be arranged.
-Contact us to inquire about group outings for your organization.
+Contact us to inquire about group outings for your organization, or to join an existing trip as an individual.

 Route: All Mt.
 Whitney Youth Challenge experiences will traverse a trans-Sierra route across some of the most remote, least traveled regions of the Sierra to the summit of Mt.
 Whitney.
 Outings will travel from west to east and include a crossing of the Great Western Divide.
 Over the course of a week, students will hike more than 75 miles, with roughly 20,000 feet of cumulative elevation gain, and 18,000 feet of elevation loss.

-Eligibility: Students must be between the age of 11 and 17 on August 31, 2018 to be eligible for participation.
+Eligibility: Students must be between the age of 12 and 17 to be eligible for participation.
 Due to the rugged nature of the hike, participants must be in excellent physical condition and weigh at least 75lbs.
 Adult family members or chaperons are encouraged, but not required, to accompany minors on the experience.

-Logistics and transportation: Optional one way, or round trip transportation will be available from select California REI locations in the San Francisco Bay Area, Southern California and Central Valley ($125 one way; $250 round trip; 10am departure and as late as 10pm return).
+Logistics and transportation: Optional one way, or round trip transportation will be available from select California REI locations in the San Francisco Bay Area, Southern California and Central Valley.
 Once treks are finalized, information will be shared among participants to encourage and facilitate car-pooling when possible.
-The formal program will commence at 3:00pm on the day of departure at Grant Grove Visitor Center in Kings Canyon National Park, and end around 1:00pm on the final day in Lone Pine, CA.
+The formal program will commence at 2:00pm on the day of departure in Clovis, CA, and end around 6:00pm on the final day in Clovis, CA.

 History of experience: Since 1983, TSX founders have led close to 900 people across its trans-Sierra route to the summit of Mt.
 Whitney.
 The Mt.
 Whitney Youth Challenge is modeled after similar backpacking treks led by Clovis, CA educator and TSX Challenge co-founder Mike Murphy.
 “Over the last 25 years, I’ve led hundreds of kids across the Sierra to the summit of Mt.
 Whitney, including over 120 students exiting the 5th grade.
 There is nothing more rewarding than seeing the face of students and adults alike who complete this trek and realize what they can now accomplish,” said Murphy, who has stood atop Whitney 45 times.
 Read our story.

-Scholarship opportunity: The 9 day, 8 night experience includes all food, major gear and group equipment.
+Pricing and scholarship opportunity: Pricing is done on a group by group basis and depends on the number of participants, mix of students and adults, whether or not transportation is provided, or other special requirements.
+The 9 day, 8 night experience includes all food, major gear and group equipment.
 To help enable access to Mt.
-Whitney for more youth, up to twenty $500 scholarships are available for students from Title 1 Schools.
+Whitney for more youth, funds are available to support a limited supply of scholarships to help offset costs for students from Title 1 Schools.

 Life on the Trail